 - In The Brave Little Toaster, the appliances need to find a way to leave their cabin to find their master, but need to stay close to an outlet to stay alive.
 The solution: a car battery attached to a rolling chair.

 - A strange mystical example happened in the animated version of Conan the Barbarian in which Conan fights a near-invincible foe only to learn he is powered by a wizard using what is essentially a magic, invisible power chord of mystical energy.
 Defeating the foe involved finding a way to sever the energy connection.

-- A VERY odd case in Turtles Forever, the main weapon on the Utrom Shredder-modified Technodrome is taken out... by Bebop and Rocksteady tripping over its power cord.
+- A very odd case in Turtles Forever: The main weapon on the Technodrome, after Utrom Shredder modified the building, is taken out... by Bebop and Rocksteady tripping over its power cord.
 Then, Utrom Shredder walks in front of the damn thing when they plug it back in!

 - The page quote is from Season 1 of X-Men: The Animated Series.
 Master Mold, attempting to escape from the dam-based factory in Genosha, takes a few steps from his chair, but finds out that he's plugged in by the back of his leg.
 The page quote is his last words before he's swept away by the raging waters.

 - In the Batman: The Animated Series episode "Blind as a Bat," an explosion temporarily blinds Bruce Wayne.
 He carries on anyway with an infrared headset (how it works isn't explained that well) that plugs into a power-cell on his belt or a port on the Batwing's main console.
 Naturally, the power cord breaks right before the climax.
 Batman still saves the day by determining the Penguin's location with sound (banging on walls, throwing wrenches, etc.)